ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   3. execute the statement using database connector object or conventionally called session
   4. display result set with python iteration if it is an array of objects
   5. display single object with its attribute if not iterable
+- what are some common relationship loading techniques and how to implement them?
+  1. lazy loading, eager loading, no loading
+  2. import methods for each loading techniques including subqueryload(), selectinload(), joinedload()
+  3. construct SQL query statement using table class object with query() applied to session object
+  4. apply imported loading method passing either collections or many-to-one object as parameter
+  5. iterate the result set depending on the structure of it

 ------------